fabio-ge/py_tutorials/README.md

 Now is time to tell you about linear and binary search, the formal implementation of the topics just discussed.

 <span id="ls"></span>
-#### **linear search**
+#### **Linear search**

 There' s no particular mistery in linear search.
-Suppose you have an array of number and you must search for a value.
+Suppose you have an array of numbers and you must search for a value.
 Here is the code to do this.

 ```python